seasonSH/DocFace/README.md

 Here "1.jpg" are the ID photos and "2.jpg" are the selfies.

 ##### Face Alignment
 We align all the face images following the [SphereFace](http://openaccess.thecvf.com/content_cvpr_2017/papers/Liu_SphereFace_Deep_Hypersphere_CVPR_2017_paper.pdf).
-The User is recommended to use their code for face alignment.
-It is also okay to use other face alignment methods, make sure all the images are resized to 96 x 112.
+The user is recommended to use their code for face alignment.
+It is okay to use other face alignment methods, but make sure all the images are resized to 96 x 112.
 Users can also use an input size of 112 x 112 by changing the "image_size" in the configuration files.

 #### Part 2: Train
-**Note:** In this part, we assume you are in the directory **`$SDOCFACE_ROOT/`**
+**Note:** In this part, we assume you are in the directory **`$DOCFACE_ROOT/`**

 ##### Training the base model